verrazzano/verrazzano/tools/psr/DEVELOPER.md

 to a Verrazzano backend component, but that doesn't have to be the case.
 You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.

-We will create a new mysql worker that queries the MySQL database as an example in the following section.
+To make this section more concrete, we will describe creating a new mysql worker that queries the MySQL database in the following section.

+### Worker Tips
+Here is some important information to know about workers, much of it is repeated in the README.

+1. Worker code runs in a backend pod
+2. The same backend pod has the code for all the workers, but only one worker is executing
+3. Workers can have multiple threads doing work (scale up)
+4. Workers can have multiple replicas (scale out)
+5. Workers are configured using environment variables
+6. Workers should only do one thing (e.g. scale a component in and out)
+7. All worker should emit metrics
+8. Workers must wait for their dependencies before doing work (e.g. Verrazzano ready)
+9. Worker `DoWork` function is called repeatedly in a loop by the `runner`
+10. Some workers must be run in an Istio enabled namespace (depends on what the worker does)
+11. A Worker might need additional Kubernetes resources to be created (e.g. AuthorizationPolicies)
+12. Workers can be run as Kubernetes deployments or OAM apps (default), this is specified at Helm install
+13. All workers run as cluster-admin

-### Stubbing out a worker
+### Stubbing-out a worker
 Following are the first steps to implement a worker:
 1. Add a worker type named `WorkerTypeMysqlScale = mysql-scale` to [config.go](./backend/config/config.go)
 2. Create a package named `mysql` in package [workers](./backend/workers)